Joaos3092/Genetic-data-analysis/README.md

 Notebooks: 6 - 11

-The study of the relation of different descriptors and population structure requires the analysis of samples from as many different populations as possible.
+The study of the relation of different descriptors to population structure requires the analysis of samples from as many different populations as possible.
 In this section we begin by dealing with organising simulations so as to control for correlation (notebook **6**).
 We then build on the infrastructure created to explore the impact of population distance on classification accuracy (same notebook) and introduce **intermediate classes** as a way to circumvent the problem of increased assignment error at lower distances ([Fig. 1](https://github.com/SantosJGND/Stats_Lab/blob/master/Complementary_data/Ideo_order_Fst_example.png)).
 In notebook **7** we introduce